-Learning how to clean a couch takes a little practice and patience.
+Learning about cleaning furniture fabric takes a little practice and patience.
 What works best for one fabric couch may not work well for another.
 So, use these tips the next time your cloth sofa requires a thorough cleaning, but be sure to adjust your technique based on the color and specific type of fabric.

 - Brush the couch.
-Prep the couch by brushing it with a clean white hand towel or a stiff brush.
-The brushing should help loosen anything that has dried onto it.
+Use a clean white towel or stiff brush to loosen anything that has dried onto the couch.

-- Make an all-purpose couch cleaner.
-While the baking soda sits on the couch, make this simple cleaner to tackle any remaining stains.
-Combine 1 tsp of dishwashing liquid, 1 tbsp of white vinegar, and 1 cup of warm water in a small spray bottle.
-Next, add 1 tsp of baking soda and quickly screw the top onto the spray bottle.
-It’s best to create this solution over a sink to avoid a mess (baking soda and vinegar create a lot of bubbles when combined!)
+- Make a DIY couch cleaner.
+While the baking soda sets in, you can concoct a simple cleaner to remove any remaining stains.
+Combine 1 tsp dishwashing liquid, 1 tbsp white vinegar, and 1 cup warm water in a spray bottle.
+Next, add 1 tsp of baking soda and put the top on the spray bottle.
+It’s best to create this solution over a sink to avoid a mess.
+(Baking soda and vinegar create a lot of bubbles when combined!)

-- Wipe down couch.
-Spray a clean, white cloth with the cleaning solution, and gently dab and rub any stains on the fabric.
+- Wipe down the couch.
+Spray a clean white cloth with the cleaning solution and use it to gently dab and rub any stains on the fabric.
 Alternatively, wipe down the entire sofa with the solution for a good cleaning.

 How to Clean a Microfiber Couch

-When it comes to couch cleaning, rubbing alcohol can be a real lifesaver—especially when dealing with microfiber sofas.
-As we mentioned before, be sure to check that tag and test the solution on a small area before using it to clean the entire couch.
+When it comes to DIY couch cleaning, rubbing alcohol can be a real lifesaver—especially when dealing with microfiber sofas.
+As previously mentioned, be sure to check that tag and test the solution on a small area before using it to clean the entire couch.
 The cleaning code “S” (for “solvent”) means rubbing alcohol is a great option.

 - Scrub with rubbing alcohol.
 Working section by section, spray an area with rubbing alcohol and then scrub with a white or light-colored sponge (so no color transfers from the sponge to the couch while you scrub).
 You should see the stains lift onto the sponge as you go.

 - Brush in circles.
-The couch should dry quickly as alcohol evaporates rapidly.
+The couch should dry quickly because alcohol evaporates rapidly.
 Once it’s dry, use a dry scrub brush to fluff the fabric.
 It’s best to brush using a circular motion.

 How to Clean a Suede Couch

 If you’ve ever wondered how to clean a suede couch, we have some tips that can help restore its original luster.
 Suede is a popular choice for sofas because it looks good and feels very comfortable.
 Unfortunately, suede material also has a reputation for being difficult to maintain.
-Therefore, a little extra care is required for cleaning and removing stains from your suede couch.
+Therefore, a little extra care is required for cleaning furniture fabric on your suede couch.
 Here are our tips for cleaning a suede couch: